hecko-yes/hecko.my.to/fursonae/index.md

 probably my first non-cuddlemaxxed character

-pink body, very·hot-pink beans and hooves, light-yellow [countershading](https://en.wikipedia.org/wiki/Countershading) and inside of ears, yellow eyes i usually do smooth skin but maybe this time i could/should do some sort of spots? freckles? probably both anthro and feral forms male-ish but no antlers ~~because [noelle deltarune](https://deltarune.fandom.com/wiki/Noelle) stole them~~ (actually because i feel they'd get in the way) maybe a skirt? thigh-highs?
+pink body, very·hot-pink beans and hooves, light-yellow [countershading](https://en.wikipedia.org/wiki/Countershading) and inside of ears, yellow eyes probably both anthro and feral forms male-ish but no antlers ~~because [noelle deltarune](https://deltarune.fandom.com/wiki/Noelle) stole them~~ (actually because i feel they'd get in the way) i usually do plain colors but maybe this time i could/should do some sort of spots? freckles? glasses? skirt? ~~thigh-highs?~~ (nah because they'd cover up the hoofsies)

 no proper canonical picture yet but have a [picrew](https://picrew.me/image_maker/104106) by [oatmeaio](https://linktr.ee/oatmeaio) (hooves instead of paws because pretty):